sst/guide/_examples/how-to-add-facebook-authentication-to-a-serverless-api.md

 GET /public
 ```

 To secure our APIs we are adding the authorization type `AWS_IAM`.
 This means the caller of the API needs to have the right permissions.
-The first is a private endpoint.
+The first route is a private endpoint.
 The second is a public endpoint and its authorization type is overriden to `NONE`.

-## Setting up the authorization
+## Setting up authentication

 Now let's add authentication for our serverless app.